mozilla-services/heka/docs/source/index.rst

   actively making network connections to acquire data from remote servers, listening on a network socket for external actors to push data in, launching processes on the local system to gather arbitrary data, or any other mechanism.

-They must be written in Go.
+  Input plugins must be written in Go.

 * :ref:`config_decoders`

   Decoder plugins convert data that comes in through the Input plugins to Heka's internal Message data structure.
 Typically decoders are responsible for any parsing, deserializing, or extracting of structure from unstructured data that needs to happen.

-They can be written entirely in Go, or the core logic can be written in sandboxed Lua code.
+  Decoder plugins can be written entirely in Go, or the core logic can be written in sandboxed Lua code.

 * :ref:`config_filters`